 - Interior Design the Sundae Way

 - Modern Home Renovation Trends for 2020

 - How to Maximize the Lifespan of Your House

 - Home Maintenance Guide: Kitchens and Bathrooms

-Dalas Dodd is an interior designer at Sundae, where she is integrally involved in efforts to redesign and restore dated and damaged houses, with an emphasis on preserving the original character and charm of each home.
+Dalas Dodd is Sundae’s Interior Design Team Lead.
+In this role Dalas is integrally involved in efforts to redesign and restore dated and damaged houses, with an emphasis on preserving the original character and charm of each home.
 Prior to Sundae, Dalas was a designer and project manager with Wedgewood Inc., a California-based real estate investment and rehab company.